vivibui/TXACC---The-Resource-Center/README.md

 # TXACC - The Resource Center

-## How to navigate information in this repository:
+## *Note: How to navigate information in this repository:

-In order to understand this project in-depth, we recommend to navigate the information in this repository using the following order:
+We recommend navigating the information in this repository using the following order:

 1. MAVDEV x TXACC: An overview about the team, our client, and the project
 2. Charter Report: Include